nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-mediConnect is a desktop app for managing patients, doctors and bills.
+MediConnect is a desktop app for managing patients, doctors and bills.
 It can be used with either a command line interface (CLI) or a graphical user interface (GUI).
 Users experienced with the CLI may get your tasks done faster than traditional GUI apps.